LanguageDescriptions/Logoori/README.md

 ## Welcome to the Logoori Pages

-This is the main page for material from the Logoori project.
+This is the main page for material from the Logoori project.  mʊrógoori ʊra rɪ́ɪ́tʊ

 You can use the [editor on GitHub](https://github.com/Logoori/Logoori.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.